-The 6th Multicore World will be Monday 20th, Tuesday 21st and Wednesday 22nd February 2017
+The 6th Multicore World was Monday 20th, Tuesday 21st and Wednesday 22nd February 2017

 Speakers (Preliminary list (*)

 - The Honourable Paul Goldsmith, New Zealand’s Minister for Science and Innovation, Minister of Tertiary Education, Skills and Employment, and Minister for Regulatory Reform – Ministerial Address.

 - Prof Satoshi Matsuoka – Professor, High Performance Computing Systems Group, Global Scientific Information and Computing Center (GSIC) & Department of Mathematical and Computing Sciences, Tokyo Institute of Technology, Japan.
 Leader of the TSUBAME series of supercomputers, recently #1 in the world for power efficiency for both the Green 500 and Green Graph 500 lists.
 He has written over 500 articles and chaired numerous ACM/IEEE conferences.
 A fellow of the ACM and European ISC, has won the ACM Gordon Bell Prize in 2011, and the 2014 IEEE-CS Sidney Fernbach Memorial Award.

 - Prof Michael Kelly, FREng, FRS Hon, FRSNZ – Prince Philip Professor of Technology at Department of Engineering, University of Cambridge, UK.
 Solid State Electronics and Nanoscale Science.
 Advanced electronic devices for very high speed operation, development of new class of low power consumption devices and circuits -and its computing applications.
 Awarded 2006 Hughes Medal “for his work in the fundamental physics of electron transport and the creation of practical electronic devices which can be deployed in advanced systems”.
 Wikipedia.